-4.2.9 Key personnel
+4.2.10 Key personnel

 Our continued success will depend in part on our ability to retain and attract key personnel with the relevant skills, expertise and experience.
 Our compensation policy is designed to mitigate this risk.
-We also have succession plans in place to help identify and develop an internal pipeline of leadership talent pertaining to both the technical and general management domains.
+We also have succession plans in place to help identify and develop an internal pipeline of leadership talent pertaining to the technical, pilot instructor and general management domains.